-At the other end of the spectrum, students in the high jungle field school at Colombia-Ciudad Perdida climb upward for three days, with machete-wielding guides, through the hot, mosquito-infested jungle, just to get to the site.
+At the other end of the world, students in the high jungle field school at Colombia-Ciudad Perdida climb upward for three days, with machete-wielding guides, through the hot, mosquito-infested jungle, just to get to the site.
 This is an endurance expedition.
 Mules, staff and students all carry some of the food and equipment needed for the project.
 Mule trains bring fresh supplies periodically.
-Once there, archaeologists study the network of roads that connected Ciudad Perdida to cities belonging to a great civilization that has disappeared beneath the jungle with its people, who died following contact with European diseases almost 500 years ago.
+Once there, archaeologists study the network of roads that connected Ciudad Perdida to cities belonging to a great civilization that has disappeared beneath the jungle with its people, who died following contact with European explorers and diseases almost 500 years ago.